jpuopolo67/linuxdoc/README.md

 * uniq - report or omit repeated lines in a file
 * split - split a file into pieces
 * expand, unexpand - turns tabs->spaces and vice versa
-* tee - combines redirection and piping, i.e., write out + send as input to another command
 * gzip - most common compression utility
 * find - find files and directories by name, size, owner, etc.
 * grep - search and filter